Lightning Fill In The Blank

 (LAUGHTER)

-KURTIS: He's hot.
-At six right for 12 more points, he now has 17 and the lead.
+I'ANSON: Josh has seven right for 14 more points.
+He now has 17 points and the lead.

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)